 A fragment of a contact sheet for C.Ackerman’s Les Années 80, 1983. © Foundation Chantal Ackerman, image courtesy BOZAR Centre For Fine Arts Brussels

-Working alongside others, we prod, explore and deconsecrate the sacred cows of creating social change with the hope of stirring the imagination and helping us to think afresh about complex and entangled challenges.
+Working alongside others, we prod, explore and deconsecrate the sacred cows that shape how social change is being imagined, seeking to spark new ways of engaging with complex and entangled challenges.

 The Inaugural Thinkers in Residence - Exaptation, Dysphoria, the Strange and the Familiar